UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

 ## Overview

-My Calls is a one‑stop place, accessed via the UKCloud Portal, to raise new support tickets (incidents and requests) with UKCloud and monitor existing tickets.
+My Calls is your one‑stop place, accessed via the UKCloud Portal, to raise new support tickets (incidents and requests) with UKCloud and monitor existing tickets.

 My Calls covers the ITIL standards of: